Louisiana Nursing License Requirements

 Louisiana requires prospective registered nurses to undergo a criminal background check if a Louisiana criminal background check was not completed contingent to admission to a nursing education program.9 Candidates who did complete the background check prior to entering a nursing program in Louisiana are not required to repeat the process.9

-For all other candidates, the background check should be completed on fingerprint cards that are provided by the Louisiana State Board of Nursing.10 The cards may be obtained by submitting the Exam Applicants Request for Fingerprint Cards form via fax to 225-755-7580.11
+For all other candidates, the background check should be completed on the fingerprint cards that are provided by the Louisiana State Board of Nursing.10 The cards may be obtained by submitting the Exam Applicants Request for Fingerprint Cards form via fax to 225-755-7580.11

 Once the fingerprint cards have been received, the candidate may take the cards to a college or university campus security office or local law enforcement to have fingerprint impressions done.11 Alternatively, candidates may have fingerprints taken at the Louisiana State Board of Nursing office in Baton Rouge with the LiveScan fingerprinting system.11 The completed fingerprint forms should be forwarded to the Louisiana State Board of Nursing along with the Authorization for Criminal Background Check form and the application for registered nurse licensure.11